Kernelization for Graph Packing Problems via Rainbow Matching: An (almost) linear kernel for

 \subsection{Intervals: demand definition and basic properties}

-\mbxx{I split the form section into two, so that the ``intersection and union properties'', which can completely be black boxed, are in the same subsection} \sedxx{Agree} In this section we introduce the notion of \emph{demand} for a partial decomposition.
+In this section we introduce the notion of \emph{demand} for a partial decomposition.
 Informally, a demand is a set of bucket intervals with a value attached to each interval.
 The value $\textsf{val}(I)$ attached to interval $I$ depends on the contents of the buckets $\{B_i \mid i \in B(I)\}$ contained in $I$.

-\mbintextxx{The notion of demand will be used in \autoref{sec:auxtpt} to define the auxiliary edge-colored multigraph necessary in our approach.
+The notion of demand will be used in \autoref{@dialectician} to define the auxiliary edge-colored multigraph necessary in our approach.
 In particular, given a $\subsetint$-minimal interval $I$ (implying that buckets $B_{l_I}$ and $B_{r_I}$ are consecutive), it will be important that $\textsf{val}(I)$ upper bounds the size of packing $\P$ where all triangles in $\P$ have one vertex in $B_{l_I}$, one in $B_{r_I}$, and one in $W(I)$.
 Indeed, $\textsf{val}(I)$ will correspond to the number of vertices that we want to find in $W(I)$ in the rainbow matching we look for.
-Then, if we indeed find such a rainbow matching, and thus a set $Q_I \subseteq W(I)$ with $|Q_I|=\textsf{val}(I)$, we must be able to repack such a packing $\P$ (corresponding to a part of an optimal solution) into a packing $\P'$ of same size with $V(\P') \subseteq B_{l_I} \cup B_{r_I} \cup Q_I$ by changing vertices used in $W(I)$ to take instead vertices in $Q_I$.}
+Then, if we indeed find such a rainbow matching, and thus a set $Q_I \subseteq W(I)$ with $|Q_I|=\textsf{val}(I)$, we must be able to repack such a packing $\P$ (corresponding to a part of an optimal solution) into a packing $\P'$ of same size with $V(\P') \subseteq B_{l_I} \cup B_{r_I} \cup Q_I$ by changing vertices used in $W(I)$ to take instead vertices in $Q_I$.

-The following definition is illustrated Figure~\ref{fig:BlockPart}.
+The following definition is illustrated Figure~\ref{@biancheggiar}.

 \begin{definition}[Block partition] We call a set $\I^\textrm{max}\subseteq \BI(\npair)$ \emph{proper} if there do not exist $I_1,I_2\in\I^\textrm{max}$ such that $I_1 \neq I_2$ and $I_1 \subsetint I_2.$